 Many employers provide informal on-the-job training to entry-level professionals.

 Here is how you can qualify for a tour guide job in Australia:

 Must have a First Aid qualification

 A relevant experience in the tourism or hospitality sector is beneficial.
-Either get a VET course and certification in tourism or attend a traineeship or apprenticeship in tourism to improve your chances to get entry to this profession.
+Either get a VET course and certification in tourism or attend a traineeship or apprenticeship to improve your chances of gaining entry to this profession.

-TAFE colleges and other registered training organizations in Australia offer Certificate II in Tourism, Certificate III in Tourism, and Certificate III in Guiding that can build your foundation and help you get started in this industry.
+TAFE colleges and other registered training organisations in Australia offer Certificates II and III in Tourism and Certificate III in Guiding.
+They help build your foundation and help you get started in this industry.

-To seek employment in tour companies that specialize in eco-tourism, you should complete a degree/diploma in science, ecotourism, or any other related field.
+To seek employment in tour companies specialising in ecotourism, you should complete a degree/diploma.
+These should focus on science, ecotourism, or any other related field.